4paradigm/OpenMLDB/docs/en/developer/udf_develop_guide.md

 ```

 ### 2.3 Copy the Dynamic Library
-- The compiled dynamic libraries should be copied into the `udf` directory of the path which OpenMLDB `tablet/taskmanager` is deployed.
+- The compiled dynamic libraries should be copied into the `udf` directory of the path where OpenMLDB `tablet/taskmanager` is deployed.
 Please create one if this directory does not exist.
 - Please note that the `udf` directory of `tablet` is level with the `bin/conf` directory.
 - The `taskmanager` should be placed in `taskmanager/bin/udf`.
 - If the deployment paths of `tablet` and `taskmanager` are both `/work/openmldb`, the structure of the directory is shown below: